Notproginfinix/phhusson-treble_experimentations/How-to-create-an-overlay?.md

 ## Preparation

 This guide is only for Treble-enabled devices with **stock firmware**.
-For devices that were Treble-enabled via a custom firmware, please coordinate directly with its developer.
+For devices that were Treble-enabled via custom firmware, please coordinate directly with its developer.

-You should also have your stock firmware on hand and a method to extract system files from it, or have the stock firmware installed on your device.
+You should also have your stock firmware on hand and a method to extract system files from it or have the stock firmware installed on your device.
 You can use [7-Zip ZS](https://github.com/mcmilk/7-Zip-zstd/releases/latest) to extract system files inside your firmware file.

 This procedure assumes that you use an Ubuntu or Linux Mint machine.
 If you are on another Linux distro, you can use [Distrobox](https://github.com/89luca89/distrobox).
 If you are on Windows, you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).